Have you ever thought about how much platinum, palladium, and rhodium is in a catalytic converter?

 How much rhodium in catalytic converters?

 Rhodium is a precious metal that is used in a variety of applications, including jewelry and catalytic converters.
-In terms of catalytic converters, rhodium helps to reduce emissions by promoting the reaction of pollutants with oxygen.

 Given the high price of rhodium (it can cost more than $500 per grams), this means that a single catalytic converter can contain several hundred dollars worth of rhodium.

 Platinum, palladium, and rhodium are all precious metals that have a high resistance to corrosion and a ability to catalyze chemical reactions.